flashpointgt/website_v1/wp-content/plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.7 =

+* Support for custom metaboxes: you can now put your fields anywhere on the admin pages.
+* Added a pattern validator which supports simple patterns and full regular expressions via preg_match().
+* Added a Directory field type so you can easily list the contents of a directory.
+* Various bug fixes.

 = 0.9.6.7 =